bundschuhlab/PYM1LimitsNonCanonicalEJCOccupancy/README.md

 # Explanation of Repository Contents
 ## Programs
+Additional description of programs and the functions they contain resides in the comments in each file.
 1. ML_functions.py contains a variety of functions used in the other python files.
 2. overfitting.py is for testing to see where overfitting occurs on a given dataset.
 3. permutation_models.py is for creating and training a specified number of models.